 Part of our journey to becoming adults is about learning about the world around us.
 We absorb information like sponges, and then once we’ve discovered something, it gets shelved as “known”.

-We walk through our lives, not looking at things we’ve already processed and learnt.
-You may recognise that shape of a person, those colours of a signpost, the rows of houses that line the streets we walk down.
-Our brain catalogues images and shapes then packs them away, so we don’t have to analyse them anymore.
+We walk through our lives not looking at things we’ve already processed and learnt.
+You may recognise the shape of a person, the colours of a signpost, and the rows of houses that line the streets we walk down.
+Our brain catalogues images and shapes and then packs them away, so we don’t have to analyse them anymore.
 Our subconscious minds are powerful things and store so much info, so we don’t have to think about them.
 Just think about your breathing now.
 You never notice yourself doing it until you stop and think about it.
 I guarantee that once you think about it, you’ll naturally take a big deep breath.
 At some point, you’ll stop thinking about breathing again.

 4. Know where your passion lies and start with them first.